Homebound Placement during the Pandemic

 - Dear Principal (if you do not have a designated person yet)

-- A reminder to not cc the entire planet, only relevant people.
+- A reminder not to cc the entire planet, only relevant people.

 Home Instruction due to Health Issues

-But some kids have a 504 plan.
+Some kids have a 504 plan.

-Requesting Home Instruction-What you Want
+Requesting Home Instruction: What You Want

 - I am writing to you about my child “name.”